We left Auckland 15th of February 2017 for Bogota Colombian through Huston to be met by Ecom.

 After staying a night in Garzon Huila we travelled 2 hours to a buying station run by AsproTimana Coop, then visited La Falda plantation and nursery.
 Late flight from Neiva back to Bogota.
 Our flight to NZ via Huston was next morning.

 This was truly an informative trip for me.
 I now appreciated what is involved in the coffee chain before I buy green beans in New Zealand.
-Our hosts in Colombia mainly Carlos, Ricardo, Edwin, Alejandro, Pablo, Anna-Maria, and in NZ mainly John Burton Ltd, Henrik and Co were fantastic.
+Our hosts in Colombia mainly Carlos, Ricardo, Edwin, Alejandro, Pablo, Anna-Maria, were fantastic.
 Much appreciated for an educational and enjoyable experience.
 Thanks to you all!

 John Dye – Miscela Coffee